|Country:||United States of America (USA)|

 Eroica hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Eroica Hops
+Origin and Geneology of the Eroica Hop

 Eroica was released in 1982 and is a descendant of Brewer's Gold and sister to Galena

 Eroica is a bittering hop that is commonly used only to bitter the beer during brewing, and not for too much flavor and aromas.

 Flavor-wise, the Eroica hop features a sharp fruity essence.
 It is primarily used as a bittering hop.

 These are the common ranges that we've seen with Eroica hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 |Alpha Acid % (AA)|